THE TEAM

 Grecia Acevedo

 Grecia Acevedo (she/her/ella) obtained her BS in Speech-Language Pathology at the California State University of San Marcos.
-She is a first-year graduate student at the University of Oregon’s Communication Disorders and Sciences MS Program.
+She is a second-year graduate student at the University of Oregon’s Communication Disorders and Sciences MS Program.
 She has grown a passion for the SLP field, especially in advocating and bringing awareness to marginalized communities through an SLP lens.
 She finds importance in being part of the emerging research on bilingualism (Spanish-English) and will pursue a PhD in SLP.
 Beyond her academic studies, she enjoys sunsets at scenic views, hiking, and spending time with loved ones.

 Angela B. Cabezas Campa